,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How does lunar timekeeping influence dharmic communities?
+What does the post say about lunar timekeeping across dharmic communities?